Skip to main content Skip to footer

 Response from GMP: Immediate action will be taken.

-Concern for Safety but NO immediate danger or risk of harm: Ring 101 or online via the Report a crime form.
+Concern for safety but NO immediate danger or risk of harm: Ring 101 or online via the Report a crime form.

-GMP will create a log to review the risk/threats/harm.
+Response from GMP: GMP will create a log to review the risk/threats/harm.

 Decoding if a visit to the address should be planned by the uniformed/neighbourhood police.